 “Antibiotic resistance is caused by a number of factors.
 While unregulated use of over-the-counter antibiotics is one driver, there are many other drivers, such as poor infection control practices; bad prescription practices; supply of poor-quality antibiotics; lack of adequate diagnostic tools and surveillance; and insufficient patient education provided by doctors, to mention just a few.
 In the Middle East, many of these factors have been present in recent decades.

-MSF is running various types of projects in the Middle East region: from primary healthcare projects (including paediatric care, sexual and reproductive healthcare, care for non-communicable diseases etc) to secondary healthcare projects (mainly reconstructive surgery projects for chronic complications of war-related trauma).
-In the secondary healthcare projects, MSF is seeing many patients with multidrug-resistant infections.
-To optimise their care, we are trying to ensure that standard infection prevention and control (IPC) measures are in place; that structured antibiotic stewardship is implemented; that patient education and counselling is ongoing; and that access to good quality microbiology diagnosis is available in MSF facilities.”
+MSF is running various types of projects in the Middle East region: from primary healthcare projects (including pediatric care, sexual and reproductive healthcare, care for non-communicable diseases, etc) to secondary healthcare projects (mainly reconstructive surgery projects for chronic complications of war-related trauma).
+In secondary healthcare projects, MSF is seeing many patients with multidrug-resistant infections.
+To optimise their care, we are trying to ensure that standard infection prevention and control (IPC) measures are in place; that structured antibiotic stewardship is implemented; that patient education and counseling are ongoing, and that access to good quality microbiology diagnosis is available in MSF facilities.”

 When MSF opened its hospital in East Mosul, were you surprised by the number of patients with antibiotic resistance?

 “We opened our comprehensive post-operative care hospital in East Mosul in April 2018.
-During the hospital’s first eight months, around 40 percent of our patients were admitted with an infection, mainly osteomyelitis and chronic infected wounds.
+During the hospital’s first eight months, around 40 percent of our patients were admitted with an infection, mainly osteomyelitis, and chronically infected wounds.
 Among the bacteria that were isolated, the vast majority already showed a multidrug-resistance pattern, automatically reducing their treatment options.

 We had to use antibiotics that needed to be administered intravenously, making outpatient care of those patients very challenging.
 We implemented specific infection prevention and control measures and integrated education activities in patients’ package of care.
 We were expecting to have multidrug-resistant infected patients there, but the numbers we’ve seen so far have been beyond our initial expectations and quite concerning.”